BLU Race Logistics Bible

 Aid Station Hydration

-Water, Tailwind, Coke, Mt.
+Water, Tailwind or Gatorade, Coke, Mt.
 Dew, Ginger Ale, coffee, tea and hot chocolate will be served at the aid station.
 Please bring a water bottle, or some type of hydration device for your water.
 If you prefer not to carry water, you can simply leave your bottle on a designated table right next to the aid station.
 We serve everything but water in disposable cups.

 Cafeteria Meal Time Schedule and Anticipated Menu